KOBENDigital/UmbLogExporter/README.md

 Excel was a good option to ship with the project as most clients will be familiar with searching data using Excel.
 However, it could easily export to CSV, a database or a destination of your choosing.

+## Contributing

+Once you've forked the repo, open the `src\UmbLogExporter.sln` solution in Visual Studio, set the `UmbLogExporter.Website` project as the start up project and hit F5.

+The Umbraco backoffice login details are:

+Username: root
+(Yes, it should be an email address...
+But we didn't want a dummy email address getting spammed with password reset requests...)
+Password: testing1234

 ## Credits
 As 99.9% of the code in this project is based on the Log Viewer that ships with Umbraco 8 it would be rude not to credit the core team - thanks for all your hard work guys!